houmain/keymapper/README.md

 The application `keymapperctl` allows to communicate with the running `keymapper` process.
 It can be run arbitrarily often with one or more of the following arguments:
 ```
 --set-config <file>   sets a new configuration.
 --next-key-info       output information about the next key press to stdout.
 --is-pressed <key>    sets the result code 0 when a virtual key is down.
 --is-released <key>   sets the result code 0 when a virtual key is up.
 --press <key>         presses a virtual key.
 --release <key>       releases a virtual key.
 --toggle <key>        toggles a virtual key.
 --wait-pressed <key>  waits until a virtual key is pressed.
 --wait-released <key> waits until a virtual key is released.
 --wait-toggled <key>  waits until a virtual key is toggled.
 --timeout <millisecs> sets a timeout for the following operation.
 --wait <millisecs>    unconditionally waits a given amount of time.
 --instance <id>       replaces another keymapperctl process with the same id.
 --restart             starts processing the first operation again.
 --stdout              writes the result code to stdout.
 ```

 Example configuration
 ---------------------

 The [author's personal configuration](keymapper.conf) may serve as an inspiration (which itself took some inspiration from [DreymaR's Big Bag Of Keyboard Tricks](https://dreymar.colemak.org/layers-extend.html)).

+To get an impression of what a very advanced configuration can look like, check out a [power-user's configuration](https://gist.github.com/ristomatti/7295775781ad697bd274bad858427281).

 Functional principle
 --------------------